Convert iTunes to MP3 Format

 You'll need to change your import settings to get iTunes to import the track as MP3.
-In iTunes 8, go to Edit / Preferences / General and click the Import Settings button.
+In iTunes 8 or later versions, go to Edit / Preferences / General and click the Import Settings button.
 In older versions of iTunes, click on Edit / Preferences / Importing (or Edit / Preferences / Advanced / Importing).
 Your goal is to change the Import Using from the default setting to "MP3 Encoder".

 Click OK to save this setting.

-Method 1: Burn the track(s) to a CD, then you can open the CD in iTunes and the Convert Selection to MP3 will do exactly what you want.
-Just be aware that you'll have TWO copies of that song in iTunes -- one in the original AAC format and one in MP3 format.
+Method 1: Burn the track(s) to a CD, then you can open the CD in iTunes and the Create MP3 Version or Convert Selection to MP3 option will do exactly what you want.
+Again, be aware that you'll have TWO copies of that song in iTunes -- one in the original AAC format and one in MP3 format.
 You can delete the AAC version if you like.
-(Note that you must burn an audio CD, not a data CD.
-Check the setting in Edit > Preferences > Advanced > Burning if you have a problem importing tracks from the CD.)
+(Note that you must burn an audio CD, not a data CD.)

-NOTE: For DRM removal alternatives, check out my big DRM Remover list.
+For other DRM removal alternatives, check out my big DRM Remover list.
 You'll find options for Windows, Mac and Linux users at that link.

 Prev Article: